fluent-cms/fluent-cms/doc/peformance-tests/performance-test-fluent-cms-vs-entity-framework.md

 With the question, since entity framework is so convenient, was it worth it to use CMS at all.
 Fluent CMS' performance-critical APIs are using SqlData/Dapper instead of Entity Framework.

-To compare performance, I developed a small application called BlogEfExample using Entity Framework.
-[BlogEfExample](..%2F..%2Fexamples%2FBlogEfExample)
+To compare performance, I developed a small application called BlogEfExample using Entity Framework.[BlogEfExample](..%2F..%2Fexamples%2FBlogEfExample)

 ### 1. **Environment Setup**
 - **Infrastructure**: